 - Tyrian has countless- the Multi-cannon, the protron, the fireball, the sonic impulse, etc.

-- Traditionally the second (blue) ship in the Dodonpachi games has this as its rapid-fire weapon.
+- Traditionally the third (blue) ship in the Dodonpachi games has this as its rapid-fire weapon.

 - Bubble Tanks has 3-way spreads, 5-way spreads, and Sticky Bursts which shoot a circle of shots that immobilze enemies.